mgp/book-notes/dont-make-me-think.markdown

 *I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
 If you enjoy these notes, please [purchase the book](http://www.amazon.com/Dont-Make-Me-Think-Usability/dp/0321344758)!*

 ### Chapter 1: Don't make me think!
-* pg 11: Kurg's first law of usability is don't make the user think -- what it is and how to use it should be self-evident.
+* pg 11: Krug's first law of usability is don't make the user think -- what it is and how to use it should be self-evident.
 * pg 15: Every question raised adds to our cognitive workload, distracting attention from the task at hand.
 * pg 18: If you can't make a page self-evident, make it self-explanatory, meaning it requires a little thought to comprehend.
 * pg 19: The most important reason to make things self-evident is that users don't spend much time on a page anyway.